eRegister/openmrs-module-cag/README.md

 Data Directory that the running openmrs is currently using.)
 After putting the file in there simply restart OpenMRS/tomcat and the module will be loaded and started.

+## Release Notes

+* _cagPatient endpoint bugs have been fixed, including deleting patient from CAG._
+* _cagVisit(s) with active/inactive status can be accessed from a new endpoint [at 4. under 'CAG Module endpoints'] using attender uuid_

 CAG Module endpoints
 ------------
 #### 1. CAG